ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 percent of the membership in accordance with
 Article XVI,
-stating the business to be transacted at the special meeting, mailed to the principal office of the Corporation, or delivered to the chairman of the Board, the President, the Vice President or Secretary.
+stating the business to be transacted at the special meeting, mailed to the principal office of the Corporation, or delivered to the Chair of the Board, the President, the Vice President or Secretary.
 It shall be the duty of the President to cause notice to be given, within seven (7) days from receipt of such a request, to be held no more than twenty (20) days after the receipt of such a request.